colaberry/trust-before-intelligence-book/reference/Colaberry_Trademark_Codex.md

 INPACT™ Framework
-The six essential needs agents must satisfy to earn user trust: Instant, Natural, Permitted, Adaptive, Contextual, and Trusted.
+The six essential needs agents must satisfy to earn user trust: Instant, Natural, Permitted, Adaptive, Contextual, and Transparent.
 INPACT is a trademark of Colaberry Inc.

 GOALS™ Framework